ryssbowh/craft-themes/README.md

 If no rules match, the default theme will be used.

 If no default is set, the theme engine will just not be used and your templates will be loaded from the root templates folder.

+You can also define there which theme should be used for console requests, this can be useful when you have commands rendering templates.

 ## Partial themes